Ankow99/un-seal/README.md

     sudo snap connect un-seal:pcscd
     ```
 ### Use as a script
-Alternatively, you can also use the main binary as a executable script:
+Alternatively, you can also use the main binary as an executable script:

 1. Clone the repository:
     ```bash